ronxldwilson/SNOW-Interview-Qs/README.md

 50. What is the difference between next() and _next() method? next() method is responsible to move to the next record in GlideRecord. _next() provides the same functionality as next(), intended to be used in cases when we query the table having a column name as next.

+# CODE SNIPPETS/ CODING Qs

+Best Practices of writing Client Script

+    - Write it only if required.
+Use UI policy if possible
+    - If GlideAjax call is to be written, write it in Asynchronus glide ajax, as it will not delay the application and the code will execute in the backgroud
+    - Use g_scratchpad for server interactions

+# Client Script

+## Q1 Compare Two Dates in the incidnet table to be not able to submit if the Issue creation date is more than the issue resolved date.

+    function onSubmit() {
+    //Type appropriate comment here, and begin script below var createDate = g_form.getValue('u_issue_created_on');
+    var resolvedDate = g_form.getValue('u_issue_resolved_on');

+    if(resolvedDate>createDate){
+        g_form.addInfoMessage('Form Submitted');
+        return true;
+    }
+    else {
+        g_form.addErrorMessage('Resolved Date must be mmore than Issue date');
+        return false;
+    }

+    }

+Ans.
+It is possible to prevent the form from submission by returing false from the funciton.
+This will not allow the form  to get submitted.

+## Q2 Whenever the form gets loaded, it should autofill the incident created on field

+When user change the caller the:
+1.Email of that changed caller will be displayed in email field.
+2.Configuration field become mandatory.
+3.State field value will change to In-Progress
+4.Short description will populated with some text.

+    function onChange(control, oldValue, newValue, isLoading, isTemplate) {
+        if (isLoading || newValue === '') {
+            return;
+        }

+        var callerEmail =  g_form.getReference('caller_id').email;
+        g_form.setValue("u_caller_email",callerEmail);
+        g_form.setMandatory("cmdb_ci",true);
+        g_form.setValue("state","2");
+        g_form.setValue("short_description","Hello World");

+    }

+## Q3 How to change behaviour of an OnChange Script to Onload Script

+function onChange(control, oldValue, newValue, isLoading, isTemplate) {
+      if (isLoading || newValue === '') {
+        return;
+      }
+}

+//This is the code for onChange

+// Here just remore the isloading parameter and write the code above return that way it will act as onLoad script

+## Q4 Which Executes first, client script or UI policy

+Client script executes first and then the UI policy

+If there's a conflicting logic between the two then UI policy takes precedence

+## Q5 Differences between CS and UI policy

+This is how you get the oldValue of the fields

+1.Client script executes on form save/submit/update whereas Ul Policy does not.
+2.Client Script have access to field's old Value whereas Policy does not.
+3.Ul Policy set field attributes with no scripting whereas Client Script does not.
+4.Client script executes on list view whereas Ul policy does not.

+	g_form.addInfoMessage(g_form.getValue("short_description",oldValue));

+##